garymcm/wsprnet_api/README.md

 # Good citizenship
 - Do not request the same query more frequently than every 2 minutes.
+- Avoid the 2 minute boundaries, since that's when the user uploads all hit, and the server is busiest.
-- Please take the minimal amount data you need.
+- Always take the minimal amount data you need.
 - If you want a full feed of every spot **DO NOT USE THIS API**.
 We  will work directly with sites for peering arrangements, so please reach out to the admins.

 # Endpoints